roowahoo/Assignment-1/readme.md

 ![image](readme/report.png)

 ### Interface design
-Each page consists on a navigation bar and main content section.
+Each page consists of a navigation bar and main content section.
 Home page: Includes current informational news on a carousel and charts.
 About Us page: Identifies goals of the web page and content you can expect from it.
 Cases page: Includes a map that marks out crime scenes of notorious cases as well as last seen locations of missing people.
 Pop-ups showing more details of these cases on click.
-Report page: Includes a form for user to post their own cases and display cases posted by others.
+Report page: Includes a form for user to post their own cases and displays cases posted by others.

 ### Navigation design(bootstrap components)
 1. Fixed navigation bar on top of every page and highlighted depending on active page that user is on.